oliver-dew/bevy_vox_scene/README.md

 - When spawning individual named meshes as subassets (`assets.load("study.vox#desk")`), you'll need to ensure that the name you have given it in Magica Voxel is unique within the file.
 Avoid names that begin with the word `material` or `model` as these are reserved for the various subassets that make up the scene.
 - In MagicaVoxel's raytraced renders, emissive materials contribute to the lighting of a scene.
 Emissive materials do not currently do this in Bevy, they just glow.
 If in future Bevy implements a global illumination system, then emissive materials would contribute to the lighting.
-- MagicaVoxel "cloud" materials are not currently supported.
 - Material properties (color, roughness, metalness, emission, transparency) are achieved using 16x16 pixel texture atlases that are indexed from the meshes UVs.
 Therefore it isn't possible to do "Minecraft" style texturing (where a texture is tiled over each voxel).
 For that effect, consider using [the `bevy_vox_mesh` crate](https://crates.io/crates/bevy_vox_mesh) instead.

 ### Transparent materials